 When someone dies that has debt from a federal student loan, that debt is fully forgiven and does not need to be repaid by anyone.
 However, a private student loan still must be reimbursed by the estate of the deceased and may result in the necessity for assets to be sold to pay back the lender in full.

 In the event of disability, many people carrying student loan debt will seek a Total and Permanent Disability (TPD) discharge.
-By definition, the borrower must be disabled, unable to perform their regular occupational duties, and this must be a permanent disability.
+By definition, the borrower must be permanently disabled and, as a result, unable to perform their regular occupational duties.

 Obtaining a TPD discharge is much easier said than done.
 Veterans must meet the definition of being disabled on an individual unemployability rating, and non-veterans must qualify by meeting the criteria of the Social Security Administration to receive Social Security Disability Insurance (SSDI) benefits.
 Achieving either of these criteria and qualifying for a TPD discharge is very difficult to do.

 In the event of a partial and non-permanent disability, repaying outstanding student loan debt is still your responsibility.
-If you are unable to meet your obligations, you may end up defaulting on the loan, which will result in costly penalties and interest, as well as adversely affecting your credit rating.
+If you are unable to meet your obligations, you may end up defaulting on the loan, which will result in costly penalties and interest, and adversely affect your credit rating.

 In the event of the death of someone that has a mortgage on a home or property, that mortgage amount still must be paid back to the lender.
 A joint owner or the person that inherits the property will be responsible for maintaining payments, and if they are unable or unwilling to do that, the home will need to be sold.
 The effect on survivors can be devastating.